openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 }
 ```

-**Description:** An ability has a launch type, this enumeration is used to indicate the launch type of the ability.
+**Function:** Each capability has a launch type, this enum identifies the launch type of the capability.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core